yuto-yokoyama/yuto-yokoyama.github.io/index.md

   <div style="flex: 1; min-width: 280px;">
     <p>
       I am a postdoctoral fellow in the Splash Lab (Prof. Tadd Truscott) at King Abdullah University of Science and Technology (KAUST), Saudi Arabia.
 From April 2024 to January 2026, I was a JSPS Research Fellow in the Micro/Bio/Nanofluidics Unit (Prof. Amy Shen) at the Okinawa Institute of Science and Technology (OIST).
-I received my Ph.D. in Mechanical Systems Engineering from Tokyo University of Agriculture and Technology in March 2024 under the supervision of Prof. Yoshiyuki Tagawa.
+I received my Ph.D. in Mechanical Systems Engineering from Tokyo University of Agriculture and Technology (KAUST) in March 2024 under the supervision of Prof. Yoshiyuki Tagawa.
     </p>

     <p>